spencerlepine/aws-cdk-workshop-typescript/README.md

-# AWS CDK TypeScript Project
+# AWS CDK TypeScript Workshop Project

-Hello world project for Introduction to the AWS CDK - [Workshop](https://cdkworkshop.com)
+Hello world project for the  **Introduction to the AWS CDK - [Workshop](https://cdkworkshop.com)**

+The deployable application is an API endpoint connected to lambda functions, which interact with a simple DynamoDB database to track endpoint request hits.

 Date: October 22nd, 2022.